 Non-coercive potty training teaches the skills necessary for potty independence, without the use of punishments or rewards.
 This method starts with saying "goodbye" to diapers and doing a few intense teaching days with your toddler bare-bottomed.
 You can dive in and do both daytime and nighttime potty training at the same time, or start with just daytime training.
-Non-coercive potty training is a great fit if you are looking to potty train your toddler at 18-months-old, 2-years-old, and up.
+Non-coercive potty training is intended for potty training toddlers at 18-months-old, 2-years-old, and up.

-The Tiny Potty Training Book will present you with a step-by-step plan for implementing non-coercive potty training.
-Author Andrea Olson, who also wrote Go Diaper Free, is an expert in elimination communication.
-This book is a great choice for families looking for a potty training method to wrap up elimination communication.
+The Tiny Potty Training Book presents a step-by-step plan for implementing non-coercive potty training.
+Andrea Olson is an expert in elimination communication and author of Go Diaper Free: A Simple Handbook for Elimination Communication.
+Her background makes this potty training book is a good option for families looking for a way to wrap up EC.
 The gentle but firm method is intended for toddlers 18-months or older.
 Along with the book, you will also receive entrance into a private support group.
 Receive 15% off with coupon ECPEESY15.

 Oh Crap!
-Potty Training also presents a non-coercive potty training plan.
+Potty Training presents a non-coercive potty training plan in a humorous manner.
 It is intended for doing early potty training with toddlers 20-months-old through 30-months-old.

 The Tiny Potty board book was specifically written for babies practicing EC or toddlers doing early potty training.
 There is no mention of diapers.
 The main character is gender neutral and age neutral.
 This cute book teaches the basic steps of using the potty.
 Receive 15% off with coupon ECPEESY15.

 The Night Potty board book is a bedtime sequel to the Tiny Potty board book.
 It reminds your child to "wake to pee!".
 This board book is meant for ages 6-months to five-years-old.
 Receive 15% off with coupon code ECPEESY15.